 At Covance, we enable and encourage every employee to develop their careers in the direction they want to grow.
 Many people at Covance, myself included, have had the opportunity to move their careers into different areas and gain leadership experiences, thanks to managers that mentor, motivate and empower us to reach our full potential.
 By giving employees the flexibility to explore new ideas, we help them add value and let their teams work smarter, not harder.

-That’s why I stress it is important to join a company that excites you.
-When you are in the interview process, you should get a sense of the people you may be working with and the potential learning opportunities.
+That’s why I stress that it is important to join a company that excites you.
+When you are in the interview process, you should get a sense of the people that you may be working with and the potential learning opportunities.
 This will help you determine if the company will support your growth trajectory and make the most of your career.